 When looking at the long-term benefits of exercise, studies show regular activity can increase endorphins and growth factors (proteins that promote cell growth) in the brain, leading to improved neurological connections important for memory and learning.

-Research also suggests physical activity can “delay the effects of both physiological aging and pathological neurodegeneration,” such as Alzheimer’s.
-One of the major contributors to developing Alzheimer’s is insulin sensitivity.
+Research also suggests physical activity can “delay the effects of both physiological aging and pathological neurodegeneration”.
+One of the major contributors to developing nervous system health conditions is insulin sensitivity.

 The Bredesen 7